My Brother the Devil: Plot

 At the hospital Rash is approached by his parents who tell him that Mo will be okay and ask him to forget about Sayyid and come home.
 Rash refuses.

 Sometime later when Mo has been released from the hospital he is approached by Rash outside the building where he lives.
 He and Rash have a brief conversation and he tells Rash that the family is fine and he doesn't need to return.
 After they hug Rash walks off towards his new life.

 Cast

 Reception

 The film received critical acclaim for its direction and performances.
 David Rooney of The Hollywood Reporter called it "A crackling debut...Slick, muscular, entertaining and emotionally satisfying", while Empire described it as "a compelling gangland saga...crisp, cool and consistently street-smart".
 John Anderson of Variety said the film is "an energetic and imaginative tale...a film that so artfully refuses to surrender to convention".

-It holds a 90% "Certified Fresh" approval rating on Rotten Tomatoes, based on 52 reviews, with an average rating of 7.2/10.
+It holds a 90% approval rating on Rotten Tomatoes, based on 52 reviews, with an average rating of 7.2/10.
 The critical consensus states that "A tough, tender tale of familial angst with careful attention to detail, My Brother the Devil is a strong debut from director Sally El Hosaini."